Agleaso4/startup/README.md

 I made sure that they all look uniform with one another.

 CSS Practice https://codepen.io/agleaso4/pen/yLxBjKz I was able to apply the centering technique and different button styles to make the index page look better, and I also learned how to implement it via another file rather than inline css

+CSS Simon -
+I was able to notice a lot of good techniques that I will be transfering over to my startup platform like the simplicity factor.
+I feel like my startup is cool, but it does jump and it is a little comple.
+I also liked the emphasis on classes, and I am going to integrate that more especially to classify the users and the landscapers controls.